Georges Cuvier: Biography

-Jean Léopold Nicolas Frédéric Cuvier was born in Montbéliard, where his Protestant ancestors had lived since the time of the Reformation.
+Jean Léopold Nicolas Frédéric Cuvier was born in Montbéliard on 23 August 1769.
+His family had originally come from a village in the Jura that bore the name Cuvier, and had settled in Montbéliard during the Reformation.
 His mother was Anne Clémence Chatel; his father, Jean-Georges Cuvier, was a lieutenant in the Swiss Guards and a bourgeois of the town of Montbéliard.
 At the time, the town, which would be annexed to France on 10 October 1793, belonged to the Sovereign County of Montbéliard (in personal union with the Duchy of Württemberg).
 His mother, who was much younger than his father, tutored him diligently throughout his early years, so he easily surpassed the other children at school.
 During his gymnasium years, he had little trouble acquiring Latin and Greek, and was always at the head of his class in mathematics, history, and geography.
 According to Lee, "The history of mankind was, from the earliest period of his life, a subject of the most indefatigable application; and long lists of sovereigns, princes, and the driest chronological facts, once arranged in his memory, were never forgotten."